Buford and the Old Dominion Monarchs host conference foe Texas State - WTOP News

 Norfolk, Virginia; Saturday, 1 p.m.
 EST

-BOTTOM LINE: Texas State plays Old Dominion in Sun Belt action Saturday.
+BOTTOM LINE: Jaylin Foster and Texas State visit En’Dya Buford and Old Dominion in Sun Belt play.

-The Monarchs have gone 8-2 at home.
-Old Dominion averages 15.2 turnovers per game and is 5-1 when it has fewer turnovers than its opponents.
+The Monarchs have gone 8-2 in home games.
+Old Dominion is 1-2 in games decided by 3 points or fewer.

-The Bobcats have gone 2-4 against Sun Belt opponents.
-Texas State has a 4-6 record against opponents over .500.
+The Bobcats are 2-4 against Sun Belt opponents.
+Texas State ranks seventh in the Sun Belt with 22.7 defensive rebounds per game led by Foster averaging 5.4.

-Old Dominion’s average of 4.8 made 3-pointers per game this season is only 0.8 fewer made shots on average than the 5.6 per game Texas State allows.
-Texas State averages 63.4 points per game, 2.0 more than the 61.4 Old Dominion gives up.

-The Monarchs and Bobcats meet Saturday for the first time in conference play this season.

-TOP PERFORMERS: En’Dya Buford is shooting 40.1% and averaging 12.0 points for the Monarchs.
+TOP PERFORMERS: Buford is averaging 12 points, 5.9 rebounds, 3.6 assists and 2.4 steals for the Monarchs.

 LAST 10 GAMES: Monarchs: 7-3, averaging 71.0 points, 36.5 rebounds, 11.1 assists, 6.9 steals and 2.9 blocks per game while shooting 38.2% from the field.
 Their opponents have averaged 66.1 points per game.